Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Socket

 An individual input of a node instance.
 Associated with a label and / or an input field of a specific type.
-Depending on this type, a nodule is associated with the given socket for connection establishment.
+Depending on this type, a pin is associated with the given socket for connection establishment.
 Sockets are associated with a direction.
 In context of the compiler, a socket can only be associated with an input field if it is of incoming / input direction.
 If the socket is of outgoing / output direction, it can merely be labeled.

-## Nodule
+## Pin

 A connection point of a socket within a node instance.
-In context of the compiler, the creation of a new connection is initialised by clicking a given nodule.
-Further, the completion of a connection procedure is accomplished by clicking another nodule.
-Additionally note that a nodule of an output socket can initialise *many* connections and one of an input socket can only ever hold *one* connection.
+In context of the compiler, the creation of a new connection is initialised by clicking a given pin.
+Further, the completion of a connection procedure is accomplished by clicking another pin.
+Additionally note that a pin of an output socket can initialise *many* connections and one of an input socket can only ever hold *one* connection.

 ## Connection